junxit/us-congress-bills-112/metadata.md

 - 2012-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 252). (text: CR H2682-2683)
 - 2012-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 0 (Roll no. 252).(text: CR H2682-2683)
 - 2012-05-15 — The title of the measure was amended.
 Agreed to without objection.
+- 2012-05-16 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.